jeff1evesque/interview-wikipedia/README.md

 https://gist.github.com/jgonera/4cf21a3abcbeb62a9dfb

-I'm going to initially import what I submitted, and possibly enhance this application.
+I have imported what I initially submitted for my interview.
+I may enhance this application.
 In the meantime,  free free to use, or improve what I have.

 ##Connect Four, written in JavaScript